sreekantht/FirstWebPage/readme.md

 Or set up a configuration in WebStorm to run the test from within the ide

 ### Running Frontend Unit Tests
-The seed app comes preconfigured with frontreKarma Test Runner][karma].
-We provide a Karma configuration file to run them.

-* the configuration is found at `karma.conf.js`
-* the unit tests are found next to the code they are testing and are named as `..._test.js`.

-The easiest way to run the unit tests is to use the supplied npm script:

 ```
 npm test